viam-modules/viamrtsp/README.md

 ### Next steps

-Use the `viam:viamrtsp:onvif` `discovery` service to retrieve a list of cameras discovered by the service and their configuration.
+Use the `DiscoverResources` API by adding a `viam:viamrtsp:onvif` `discovery` model to retrieve a list of cameras discovered by the service and their configuration.
 Some cameras will output multiple channels, so review the `rtsp_address` of the cameras to determine which camera streams you wish to add.

 ### Common RTSP discovery pitfalls
 #### DHCP